Should you have any queries regarding the content of these links please do not hesitate to contact us.

 It is the duty of the Liquidator to prepare a report on the conduct of the Company’s officers, in pursuance of the Company Directors Disqualification Act 1986.
 Any adverse report could result in any, all, or a number of the Company’s officers being disqualified from acting as a director of a company for a period of two to fifteen years, depending on the severity of the unfit conduct.
 A breach of a disqualification order can result in criminal proceedings, leading to a fine or imprisonment or both.
 For further detailed information follow this link: https://www.gov.uk/government/collections/information-about-company-director-disqualification

-We are registered under the Data Protection Act 1998 (‘the Act’) and fully endorse and adhere to the principals of it.
-By your acceptance of the Contract, you agree to us maintaining personal data in accordance with the Act.
-All data supplied to us will be processed in accordance with the Act and we request that you comply with data protection legislation in relation to all personal data supplied by us.
+We fully endorse the General Data Protection Regulation (GDPR) (EU) 2016/679 and adhere to the principals of it.
+By your acceptance of the Contract, you agree to us maintaining personal data in accordance with the legislation.
+All data supplied to us will be processed in accordance with the legislation and we request that you comply with GDPR legislation in relation to all personal data supplied by us.

 Monies received into our client accounts that are unclaimed and untraceable shall be dealt with in accordance with ICAEW guidelines.
 Whilst we take the identification of monies as very important, and we shall do everything in our power to identify the client, we have a duty to advise you how we would deal with such an occurrence.